dulayaustin/blog-app/README.md

 # Overview

-It is a simple blog app that is created on Ruby on Rails as the backend and React as the frontend.
+It is a simple blog app that was created on Ruby on Rails as the API backend and React as the frontend.

 # Specs